ByteCrister/Database-Project--2-2/README.md

 ## Features

-- Intuitive Inventory Management: Effortlessly add, update, and delete product information without direct knowledge of the underlying database structure.
+- Intuitive Inventory Management: Effortlessly add, update, hide and delete product information without direct knowledge of the underlying database structure.

 - User-Friendly Interface: A meticulously crafted dashboard ensures ease of use and navigation for website owners.